YG Entertainment: Sub-labels

-Following the successful formation of HIGHGRND, on September 22, 2015, YG Entertainment announced the creation of another independent sub-label, to be headed by YG Producer Teddy and Kush.
-The label currently houses Zion.T, Okasian, Danny Chung (formerly known as Decipher), Vince, Taeyang & Jeon So-mi.

-YGX Entertainment

-Yang Hyun-suk announced, in May 2018, that a subsidiary company called YGX Entertainment would merge with Seungri's DJ label NHR.
-On June 4, on his official Instagram account, he posted a picture of a business card showing Seungri as the CEO of YGX.
-In 2018, the label launched a dance and vocal academy, called X ACADEMY, where students could potentially be scouted by YG as trainees.

 YG Plus

 YG Plus Inc., previously named Phoenix Holdings Inc., is a publicly traded media and advertising company acquired by YG Entertainment in November 2014.
 In 2019, the company entered the music distribution industry and also engages in production, distribution, and licensing of merchandise related to music artists.
 In January 2021, Hybe Corporation and its technology subsidiary, Weverse Company, acquired 17.9% of the company in a merchandising and distribution deal that would see YG Entertainment's artists join Weverse in return.

-Shining Star Culture

-Also known as YG China, home to trainees Jane (제인/简) and Vicky (비키/維琪).
-The sub-label was first announced on Youth With You (season 2).
+Associate labels

+The Black Label

+Following the successful formation of HIGHGRND, on September 22, 2015, YG Entertainment announced the creation of another independent sub-label, to be headed by YG producers Teddy and Kush.
+On November 16, 2020, as per the quarterly stock report of YG Entertainment, the label was converted to an associate company status.
+In April 2023, The Black Label formed a joint venture with Thailand's largest conglomerate Charoen Pokphand Group called The Black Sea to expand its label into the Southeast Asian region.
+The label currently houses artists: Meovv, AllDay Project, Jeon Somi, Taeyang, Rosé and Vince.